igorski/pinball-schminball/README.md

 ## TODO

+* underworld should be set on game and only unlocked after certain event
+* pinball-table status display should flash messages on certain events
+* create menu to configure audio
+* implement high score mechanism
+* add underworld triggers
 * should we update Actor constructors to accept on-screen coordinates which are internally transformed (see actor unit test for bounds)
-* pinball-table status display should flash messages on certain events
-* underworld should be set on game and only unlocked after certain event
+* add invisible loop trigger multipliers (repeated loops give more points)
 * isInsideViewport check should take angle into account for rects and flippers
 * Switches to toggle score multiplier ("x when lit")
 * Feedback messages when trigger groups are completed